ms-iraji/CRBSGAN/README.md

 # Image Classification with Consistency-Regularized Bad Semi-Supervised Generative Adversarial Networks: A Visual Data Analysis and Synthesis

-This repository contains the implementation of the CRBSGAN (Consistency-Regularized Bad Semi-Supervised Generative Adversarial Networks) algorithm for image classification.
+This repository contains the implementation of the CRBSGAN (Consistency-Regularized Bad Semi-Supervised Generative Adversarial Networks) algorithm for image classification:A visual data analysis and synthesis.
 The CRBSGAN algorithm aims to improve the performance of semi-supervised learning by addressing issues such as incorrect decision boundaries and wrong pseudo-labels for unlabeled images.

 ## Table of Contents
 - [Introduction](#introduction)